 ABSTRACT

 The study was conducted to delineate the constraints being faced by the dairy farmers in adoption of improved dairy practices.
 The Uttari Rajasthan Dugdh Utpadak Sahakari Sangh Limited (URMUL), Bikaner, Rajasthan was the locale of the study.
 URMUL consists six milk collection units namely Bikaner, Lunkaransar, Khajuwala, Chattargarh, Bajju and Dungargarh.
 All these six milk collection units were selected for the purpose of study.
 URMUL consists of 49 functional milk collection routes.
 One milk route was selected randomly from each milk collection unit which have maximum number of registered functional dairy cooperative societies.
 This way six milk collection routes were selected for the proposed study.
 Three dairy cooperative societies were randomly selected from each route.
 Thus, total 18 dairy cooperatives societies were selected.
 For selection of the respondents from selected 18 cooperative societies, proportionate random sampling procedure adopted to select the respondents who have got the benefits of dairy cooperative societies under URMUL and they called as members of URMUL.
 To constitute the other half of sample size, same number of the farmers were also selected randomly from the same milk collection units who have not got the benefits of dairy cooperative societies under URMUL and they called as non-members.
 Thus, a total of 300 respondents i.e., 150 members and 150 non- members were selected from the selected milk collection units as a sample of the present investigation.
 The results revealed that the major constraints being faced by the dairy farmers in adoption of improved dairy practices were “Irregular and inadequate supply of cattle feed at local level (59.44 MPS)”, “Feed and fodder requirements of cross breed cow is more than deshi (57.33 MPS)”, “Discrepant and discrete testing of fat (55.56 MPS )”, “High cost of veterinary medicines (53.89 MPS )” and “Lack of knowledge about the activities and schemes for members of dairy cooperative society (53.78 MPS).

+-------------add the conclusion of the study as well as recommendation

 Keywords: Constraints, Cooperative Dairy Members, Improved Dairy Practices, Adoption